 One of the first signs that your probiotic is working will be better digestion.
 You will notice more regularity in your bowel movements and less gas and bloating.
 Over time, the lining that serves as a barrier in your gut will strengthen, preventing toxins and pathogens from entering the rest of your body.

-This results in less work for your immune system and liver and then reduced illness for you, decreased inflammation, better skin, improved concentration, and many other health benefits that you will notice if you take a probiotic on a long-term basis.
+This results in less work for your immune system and liver and then reduced illness for you, decreased inflammation, better skin, improved concentration, and many other probiotic benefits that you will notice if you take a probiotic on a long-term basis.

 Symptoms Probiotics May Help With